 When speed is a priority, a wire transfer is the way to go.
 Thanks to technology, you can send money electronically through a bank network and it will be received instantaneously.

 Wire transfers are not to be confused with ACH (Automated Clearing House) transfers.
+See our post on the differences between wire transfers and ACH transactions.
 They do share some similarities -- both are done electronically and require bank accounts.

 "One key difference is speed.
 Once a wire transfer has been authorized, the receiver has access in minutes, but with ACH it’s typically the next day," explains Viveca Ware, executive vice president regulatory policy for the Independent Community Bankers of America.